brunokomel/brunokomel.github.io/content/working/audits-paper/index.md

 ---
-title: 'Monitoring and Delviering: Evidence from Dropout Rates in Brazil'
+title: 'Monitoring and Delivering: Evidence from Dropout Rates in Brazil'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here